weu2/app/README.md

 3. If the button changes to `Pull Origin`, changes were found.
 Click `Pull Origin` to update your files.

 ## To make changes
 1. Open GitHub Desktop.
-2. Anything you changed will be listed to the left.
+Anything you changed will be listed to the left.
 3. Make sure you're updated before making any changes.
 Refer to the update instruction for this.
 4. If updating causes a conflict, refer to the conflict instruction.
 5. In the bottom left corner, add a title and description for your change.
-6. Click the `Commit` button
+6. Click the `Commit` button.

 ## Conflicting changes
 For simple conflicts, you can usually resolve them using GitHub Desktop.